 - Third-party lists and roundups.
 Being included in "best X" articles and industry roundups gets you mentioned in the exact comparative answers buyers prompt for.

-The shift in mindset: for AI citation, consistent brand mentions across trusted sources often matter more than the raw backlink count that wins a Google position.
-A model deciding whether to repeat a claim about you is weighing how many independent places describe you the same way, not how many links point at your homepage.
 So an accurate, consistent mention on a relevant forum thread or roundup can carry more citation weight than a high-authority link with no surrounding context.
 Earned, accurate description of your brand in the places models trust is the off-site half of GEO, and it is the half most teams ignore because it does not show up in a backlink report.

 Step 7: Measure Whether It Is Working